Skip to content

 • Add OpenAI API key for embeddings

-4. Upload Knowledge Base: Use the form trigger to upload pedagogical model documents
+5. Upload Pedagogical Model: Use the form trigger to upload the 15-stage entrepreneurship model documents to the vector store

-7. Activate Workflow: Enable the workflow for production use
+7. Activate Workflow: Enable the workflow to start processing messages